cameronaziz/interview/readme.md

 ```
 ---
 ## Part 4
 It looks done right?
 Do you see any issues?
-Talk one of them out and we will fix one now.
+Talk one of them out and we will fix it now.
+> ### Solution
+> If they are struggling with issues to solve, suggest the issues below.\
+> *Do not expect the candidate to find these specific problems*
+>
+> 1. Remember Assignments
+>    - **Prompt**
+>       - It seems like you are getting new assignments each time the user comes back to your page.
+How can we remember what assignment the user got the last time?
+>    - **Implementation**
+>       - In the `Hero` component's `useEffect` hook, create a call to `cookies.write` once the assignment is returned.
+>    - **What to look for**
+>      - Does the candidate save the cookie with `JSON.stringify` and use `JSON.parse` after reading it?
+> ### What to look for
+> This part of the exercise is to watch the candidate investigate problems and find solutions.
+> - Does the candidate see the difference each time he refreshes?
+> - How does the candidate view issues with the application?
+Do they view everything as ok?
+> - Does the candidate find issues and come up with ways to fix them?

 ---
 ## Part 5